real-links/code-challenge-2025/README.md

 In this repository, you will find the skeleton of a web application written in Vue.js for finding anagrams of a given input.

 Your task is to complete an application by implementing the functionality described in the User Story below.
 Even though the skeleton uses Vue.js you can use any framework.
-We actually recommend Next.js given we have just recently updated our stack from Vue to Next.
+In fact we encourage you to use Next.js given we have just recently updated our stack from Vue to Next.

 Please clone the repository and [email a link to your completed project to the Engineering team](mailto:marton.takacs@reallinks.io).